 The ex parte order remains in effect until your final protective order is approved or denied or for up to 20 days.

-The offender will need to be served with the application and ex parte temporary protective order and notice of the court date.
-The offender will also be given a chance to speak and answer questions from the judge.
+The offender must be served with the application and ex parte temporary protective order and notice of the court date.
+At the hearing for the permanent protective order, the offender will also be allowed to speak and answer questions from the judge.

 If the judge determines that family violence has happened and may occur in the future, the judge should grant your request.